- Ethanol burners

 This seems like a miracle fuel, you may say…Well, perhaps it is.
 But like everything else, it has few disadvantages…

 Because Ethanol burner comes in a stainless steel enclosure, that makes it slightly leaning toward more of a contemporary style.
-For some, the sight of the burner sitting on the fire pit itself is a big turn off while others are drawn to it, finding it to have a more modern effect
+For some, the sight of the burner sitting on the fire pit itself is a big turn off while others are drawn to it, finding it to have a more modern effect.

 Ethanol is a little more costly than natural gas or propane.

 In general, a liter of this biofuel would burn for 4 – 4 ½ hours on a maximum setting and up to 8 hours on a medium to low setting.
-It also has limit heat output and produces shorter flames.
+It also has limited heat output and produces shorter flames.
 Now, putting a positive twist to it, that makes it ideal for smaller areas if you want to create a cozier ambience.

-Are there safety concerns with using Ethanol (for fire pit)?
+Are there safety concerns with using Ethanol?

 There are many factors to consider when choosing your fire pit burner.
 However, the most important thing to do first is to check your areas and regions for any fire pit or burner restrictions.
 And the rest of the choice is yours to make.

 DreamCast is an avid supporter of renewable resources and only uses Ethanol burners that are CSA Certified.